aaronshaver/reward-points-server/README.md

  new REST framework so I decided to learn it
 * It didn't feel right not having users in the system, so I implemented rudimentary user creation/retrieval logic
+* Initially I thought the problem was simple enough, and I'd try to keep things simple, by using plain Python objects for everything.
+Partway through, I realized using a database (even something lightweight like SQLite) and a basic ORM would have made things MUCH easier, particularly sorting and filtering transactions.
+It would be a case of "use slightly more tooling and make infrastructure slightly more complicated to get big gains in developer efficiency".
+* If I did this project over again, I would do it using a database.
+It would be really nice to be able to use SQL to do stuff like: `SELECT SUM(points) FROM transactions WHERE payer_id = 1 AND user_id = 'uuid'`